ralphjsmit/filament/docs/12-components/02-widget.md

 ---
-title: Adding a widget to a Blade view
+title: Rendering a widget in a Blade view
 ---

 ## Introduction